Lectures on AKSZ Sigma Models for Physicists: Topological Field Theory in Two Dimensions

-because the BRST transformation $\delta$ has ghost number $1$.
-The BRST transformation on each field is also summarized by superfields as:
+and the BRST transformation $\delta$ has degree 1.
+The explicit form of the BRST transformation of each superfield is

-A (pull back of a) Poisson bracket on a target space is constructed by the double bracket of the super antibracket:
+The (pullback on the) Poisson bracket on a target space is constructed by the double bracket of the super-antibracket:

-This double bracket is called a derived bracket \cite{Kosmann-Schwarzbach:2003en}.
+This double bracket is called a \textsl{derived bracket} \cite{Kosmann-Schwarzbach:2003en}.

-This superfield description leads us to mathematical constructions of a BV action of a topological field theory called the AKSZ construction.
-Physical ingredients are reinterpreted as mathematical ingredients as follows: A BV formalism is an AKSZ construction.
-A superfield is a graded manifold.
-A BV antibracket is a graded symplectic form.
-A BV action and the classical master equation is a coboundary operator $Q$ with $Q^2=0$ and its realization by a Hamiltonian vector field.
+This superfield description leads to the AKSZ construction of a topological field theory.
+In the AKSZ construction, objects in the BV formalism are interpreted as follows: a superfield is a graded manifold; a BV antibracket is a graded symplectic form; and a BV action and the classical master equation are a coboundary operator (homological vector field) $Q$ with $Q^2=0$ and its realization by a Hamiltonian function, respectively.